Last updated Nov 4th, 2022

 Dynamic creative ads also address the chief pain points of performance marketing, such as increased Facebook CPAs, ad fatigue, and losing audience interest (i.e. low engagement).

-2. 12 best practices for Facebook dynamic ad creatives
+12 best practices for Facebook’s dynamic creative optimization

 Let’s take a look at Facebook’s recommendations first and then dive into best practices our customers have used to achieve their desired outcomes.

 Using owned data you quickly gain a 30x ROAS increase on retargeting.
+In creating immediate value for customers 82% of marketers are already prioritizing first-party data.
 To achieve such results with existing Facebook dynamic product ads, all you need to do is implement the following Facebook dynamic ads best practices:

 To customize Facebook dynamic ads, means to enhance performance of each campaign.
 Utilizing diverse templates, you can add a unique flair to the overarching narrative of your campaign.